 We never engage in any price fixing with competitors or suppliers.
-If you suspect this is taking place you must report it to your manager, the Group Head of Security, your local People Funcion or Legal Function, a Compliance Officer or through Safecall.
+If you suspect this is taking place you must report it to your manager, your local People Function or Legal Function, a Compliance Officer or through Safecall.

 Sanctions, trade and export controls